actions/dependency-review-action/README.md

 can't detect the license for a dependency **we will inform you, but the action won't fail**.

+## Blocking pull requests

+The Dependency Review GitHub Action check will only block a pull request from being merged if the repository owner has required the check to pass before merging.
+For more information, see the [documentation on protected branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging).

 ## Getting help

 If you have bug reports, questions or suggestions please [create a new